nosqlbench/nosqlbench/nb-vectordata/RUST_COMPATIBILITY.md

   them as its JSON library's values; here `Form.extra()` holds the `MValue`s the JSON vernacular parses them to, typed as that parse types them.
+- **A CQL conjunction renders without parentheses.** The reference's CQL vernacular wraps `AND`-joined relations in parentheses, as its SQL vernacular does; a CQL `WHERE` clause has no grouping parentheses and Cassandra rejects the wrapped form.
+Here the CQL rendering of a conjunction is the bare `a AND b`, and the SQL rendering, the `!=` rewrite, and an `OR` keep the reference's parentheses.
+To be reconciled upstream.
 - **The raw predicate scanner is not ported.** The reference's `mnode::scan` also compiles predicates to positions and evaluates them against raw bytes for its predicate-index pipeline; that is workload